I already provide insurance for the 24 employees of my art-supply company now. Can I keep offering the plans we have now?

 Yes, you can get tax credits to help pay for premiums, but you have to meet certain conditions.

 - Your business has fewer than 25 full-time employees.

 - Your workers' average wages are less than $50,000 per year.

-- Your workers contribute at least 50% of the cost of a premium for a plan in a Marketplace.
+- Your business contributes at least 50% of the cost of a premium for an individual plan in a Marketplace.